SalomePlatform/sat/doc/src/commands/clean.rst

 Description
 ============

-The **clean** command removes products in the SOURCES, BUILD, or INSTALL directories of an application.
+The **clean** command removes products in the *source, build, or install* directories of an application.
+Theses directories are usually named ``SOURCES, BUILD, INSTALL``.

 Use the options to define what directories you want to suppress and to set the list of products